How Was the Cosmic Web Discovered and How Do Psuedo Polyhedrons Relate to It?

 For Yakov Zeldovich, this was no surprise.
 A Soviet astrophysicist who also worked on their nuclear program, he did much work on the circumstances that forced the Universe to grow and evolve.
 One particular aspect he pushed for was adiabatic fluctuations, or when changes in the density of thermal radiation corresponded to changes in density of matter arising from correlations in photons, electrons, neutrons and protons.
 This would be true if there was more matter than antimatter just after the Big Bang, if the thermal radiation was dominant at the same time, and if both arose from massive particle decay.
 The consequences of this would be large clustering of material prior to the first galaxies with some excess energy density present known as gravity.
 This caused the ellipsoid material to flatten out into what became known as Zeldovich pancakes or “high density surfaces formed by gravity” with a thickness approaching zero (66-7).

 But this void that was found was not the only clue that perhaps the Zeldovich pancakes and Voronoi Honeycombs were a reality.
 The Virgo Supercluster was found to have a flat geometry like a pancake according to work by Gerard de Vaucouleurs.
 Observations by Francis Brown from 1938 to 1968 looked at galactic alignments and found non-random patterns to them.
 A followup in ’68 by Sustry showed galaxy orientations were not random but that elliptical galaxies were in the same plane as the cluster they belonged to.
 A 1980 paper by Jaan Ernasto, Michkel Joeveer, and Enn Saar looked at redshift data from the dust around galaxies and found that “straight chains of clusters of galaxies” were seen.
 They also uncovered how “planes joining neighboring chains are also populated by galaxies.”
 This all excited Zeldovich and he pursued these clues further.
 In a 1982 paper with Ernasto and Shandarin, Zeldovich took further redshift data and plotted various groupings of galaxies in the Universe.
 The mapping showed many empty spaces in the Universe with seemingly higher concentrations of galaxies forming walls to the voids.
-On the average, each void was a 487 MLYs by 487 MLYs by 24 MLYs in volume (Gott 71-2, West).
+On the average, each void was a 487 MLYs by 487 MLYs by 24 MLYs in volume.
+The Pisces-Cetus Supercluster Complex was also analyzed in the late 1980s and found to have filament structuring to it (Gott 71-2, West, Parks).

 Another piece of evidence was provided by computer simulations.
 At the time, computing power was growing fast and scientists were finding the applications in modeling complex scenarios with them to extrapolate how theories actually played out.
 In 1983, A.A.
 Klypin and S.F.
 Shandarin run their own, with some conditions.
 They use a 778 MLY3 cube with 32,768 particles that had density changes in accordance with adiabatic fluctuations.
 Their simulation found that large scale “lumpiness” was seen but small scaling of the structures wasn’t seen, with fluctuations smaller than a wavelength of 195 MLY resulting in the mechanics that Zeldovich predicted.
 That is, the pancakes formed and then networked with each other, forming threads connecting them filled with clusters (Gott 73-5).